 Non-honey bees are also threatened.
 These include wild bumble bees and solitary bees that nest in thick grass, soil, wood, or tunnels in wood.
 These different types, or species, of bees are easily overlooked because they are rarely kept in hives, do not make surplus honey, and do not form large colonies.
 Their nesting sites and food plants are frequently destroyed by human activities.

 As bees of all kinds decline, that leaves behind a pollination vacuum.
 And less pollination means lower food quality and higher food prices.
 Thus, large bee populations are in everyone's best interest.
 Anyone who grows or uses plant products is a stakeholder in bee conservation.

-This bulletin is for anyone who wants to know how to make a property more bee-friendly.
 The goal is to increase the number of bees foraging and nesting on one's property which will lead to improved pollination of row crops or garden crops.
 A healthy bee population needs long-lasting nesting sites and plants that produce nectar and pollen during bee nesting season.
 These facts are the foundation of any bee conservation program.

 Save the Bees, Please!

 Honey bees are primarily responsible for pollinating nearly one third of all the food crops we eat.
 Over the past several years, the number of honey bee colonies has declined from approximately 5.5 million to less than 2.4 million colonies and every year the numbers continue to decline.
 Research is required to help identify factors responsible the decline and to find environmentally-friendly solutions to eliminate pests like the small hive beetle and varroa mites that are responsible for destroying many South Carolina and southeastern hives.